 - For Current User

 shell:Startupand click OK to access Startup folder for the current user.
-In Windows 10, the Startup folder path for the current user is located at –
+In Windows 10 and 11, the Startup folder path for the current user is located at –

 - For All Windows Users